 With the popularity of unboxing videos and reaction videos, this was too good an opportunity to miss.

-Spanair multiplied the festive cheer of Christmas Eve with labelled gifts for every passenger that were placed on the conveyor belt to be picked with luggage.
+Spanair multiplied the festive cheer of Christmas Eve with labeled gifts for every passenger that were placed on the conveyor belt to be picked up with their luggage.

 The reaction videos were filmed and uploaded to YouTube.
 The video received over 320000 views.
 The English version received 285000.
 Just watching it brought a smile to my face.

-Some hotels jumped on the bandwagon and held events and offers to promote it.
+Some hotels jumped on the bandwagon and held events and offer to promote it.
 It’s essentially a fun, attention-garnering activity to promote the website which worked remarkably well.

 Read more: ‘Bed Jumping’ Craze Storms the Internet

-These were some crazy, heartfelt, funny and exciting travel-related campaigns that have impressed and inspired us tremendously.
+These were some crazy, heartfelt, funny, and exciting travel-related campaigns that impressed and inspired us tremendously.